Henry de Bracton: Influence

-Sir Thomas Smith, the Secretary of State for Queen Elizabeth, wrote De Republica Anglorum in the 1560s; it was published posthumously in 1583.
+Sir Thomas Smith, the Secretary of State for Queen Elizabeth I, wrote De Republica Anglorum in the 1560s; it was published posthumously in 1583.
 In it he set forth the truly fearful powers of the Crown and Parliament, which can make and unmake law, change rights and possessions of private men, legitimate bastards, establish religions, condemn or absolve (by attainders) whomever the Prince wills.
 Smith was no advocate of tyranny, but he clearly enjoyed enumerating an imposing list of powers of the Tudor state.
 In Bracton, on the other hand, the emphasis was not upon the power of the Crown, but in responsibility.
 The monarch was subject to God, to the law of the land, and to his feudal court.
 In Bracton, the king owed some responsibility to listen to his lords.
 (Recall that Bracton had observed and experienced the turmoil from the Barons' War, and lived in the backwash of the problems of John.)
 Bracton's writings became a de facto antidote to the absolutism of the Tudors and the Stuarts.
 Bracton brought an air of clarity, from his study of Roman order, to the confusion that followed the English Reformation.
 The anonymous re-publisher of Bracton recommends him as worthy of emulation, since the other books of the day were "indigesta confusio".
 The law under Elizabeth was medieval.
 The trend of the day was toward Romanism.
 Bracton was popular in the time of Elizabeth because he was available through the printing press.
 In later times, he was read because he was Roman.
 He was popular because he was medieval.

 Bracton was commonly read by lawyers in Great Britain's American colonies in the 18th century, and was occasionally cited in pre-revolutionary colonial argumentation against the mother country.